z0orb/a-star-assault-tower-defense/ASSETS.md

 # PNG Assets Guide

-This guide explains how to add custom PNG graphics to the A* Assault tower defense game.
+This guide explains how to add custom PNG graphics to the A* Assault tower defense game, If you don't like what we put into it.

 ## Overview